Lissy93/AdGuardian-Term/.github/README.md

 You'll need Rust installed.
 Run: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` - see the [installation docs](https://forge.rust-lang.org/infra/other-installation-methods.html).
 You'll also need [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), if you don't already have it.

 Then clone the repo, and cd into it, with: `git clone git@github.com:Lissy93/AdGuardian-Term.git` && `cd AdGuardian-Term`

+You can view the full list of availible project commands in the [Makefile](https://github.com/Lissy93/AdGuardian-Term/blob/main/Makefile)

 ### Run